ED-Copilot: Reduce Emergency Department Wait Time with Language Model Diagnostic Assistance: More Baseline Results

-In Table \ref{tab:imputation}, we present tree models' results with different imputation methods: (1) mean imputation, (2) median imputation, and (3) zero-imputation (i.e., replacing missing values by 0), (4) using a dummy indicator to encode missing values.
+In Table \ref{tab:imputation}, we present tree models' results with different imputation methods: (1) Mean imputation. (i.e. replacing missing values with the mean value of the non-missing data for the particular feature).
+(2) Median imputation. (i.e. replacing missing values with the median value of the non-missing data for the particular feature) (3) Zero imputation. (i.e. replacing missing values by 0).
+(4) A dummy indicator to encode missing values, which is used in XGBoost and LightGBM.